OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - [DRAFT - OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12 "draft_ietf-oauth-native-apps-12: OAuth 2.0 for Native Apps (June 2017)")
 - [RFC6819 - OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819 "RFC6819: OAuth 2.0 Threat Model and Security Considerations (January 2013)")

-### Testing blocking of devices
+### Login Activity and Device Blocking

 For applications which require L2 protection, the MASVS states that: "The app informs the user of all login activities with their account.
 Users are able view a list of devices used to access the account, and to block specific devices.".
-TODO: CONTINUE HERE!
-1. explain last login info and why, 2. explain why other devices can best be managed from a portal, 3: test it by trying ot authenticate with burp instead of device (or with testcode), try to authenticate and block device and auth again/continue again.
+This can take part in various scenaios:

+1. The application provides a push notification the moment their account is used on another device to notify the user of different activities.
+The user can then block this device after opening the app via the push-notification.
+2. The application provides an overview of the last session after login, if the previous session was with a different configuration (e.g. location, device, app-version) then the user his current configuration.
+The user then has the option to report suspicious activities and block devices used in the previous session.
+3. The application provides an overview of the last session after login at all times.
+4. The application has a self-service portal in which the user can see an audit-log and manage the different devices with which he can login.

+In all cases, the pentester should verify whether different devices are detected correctly.
+Therefore, the binding of the application to the actual device should be tested.
+For instance: in iOS a developer can use `identifierForVendor` whereas in Android, the developer can`Settings.Secure.ANDROID_ID` to identify an application instance.
+This togeter iwth keying material in the `Keychain` for iOS and in the `KeyStore` in Android can reassure strong device binding.
+Next, a pentester should test if using different IPs, different locations and/or different time-slots will trigger the right type of information in all scenarios.

+Lastly, the blocking of the devices should be tested, by blocking a registered instance of the app and see if it is then no longer allowed to authenticate.
+Note: in case of an application which requires L2 protection, it can be a good idea to warn a user even before the first authenticaiton on a new device.
+Instead: warn the user already when a second instance of the app is registered.

 ### References